 Dean of the School of Behavioral Sciences & Psychology

 “The school of Behavioral Sciences and Psychology provides the opportunity for students to broaden their horizons and their in-depth understanding of Israeli society.
 By offering a unique blend of the Social Sciences, we create a special learning experience.
 All graduate programs offer hands-on experience as well as theoretical understanding of people and how they think and function, alone and in groups and organizations.”

 Our mission is to create an intimate and supportive learning environment to help students realize their full academic potential.
-We provide an academic nourishing environment for students from diverse backgrounds, by creating a tolerant, student-centered, and empowering learning culture.
+We provide a nourishing academic environment for students from diverse backgrounds by creating a tolerant, student-centered, and empowered learning culture.
 Our role is to enable students to become professionals and scholars in the various fields of the Social Sciences and provide them with the intellectual, professional, and emotional capacities to lead a meaningful life in their chosen path.

 B.A. in Behavioral Sciences

 The program exposes students to the diverse and multidisciplinary aspects of sociology, psychology, and anthropology.
 Courses addressing human behavior, social order and organizations, as well as an in-depth understanding of cultural concepts are offered.
 The program provides students with a broad theoretical basis that allows them to continue their education towards graduate degrees in social sciences as well as psychology.

 The program offers theoretical, experimental, and research-based courses that cover the different areas of psychology, preparing students for graduate degrees in psychology and adjoining areas of study.
 Upon completing their undergraduate degree, graduates can join the workforce as professionals with theoretical and experiential know-how in psychology combined with knowledge and skills acquired from their Minor.